Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 Instead, we will break down $p$ into two components $p = p_0 + \Delta p$.
 In this case, $p_0$ and $\Delta p$ represents large and small (residual) motions respectively.
 We can fix $p_0$ by initializing it with our best guess of the motion, then solve for the small value $\Delta p$.

 Now, we can use the Taylor series to approximate $L$.
+We know that for a small value of $\Delta x$:

 $$
 f(x + \Delta x) = f(x) + \Delta x \frac{\partial f}{\partial x} + \Delta x^2 \frac{\partial^2 f}{\partial x^2} + \dots
 $$

-By applying this Taylor approximation with the first two terms, we learn that
+By applying this Taylor approximation with the first two terms, we learn that:

 $$
 \begin{align*}